Nonparametric Least Squares Estimators for Interval Censoring: The least squares estimators

 Since we work with observations from absolutely continuous distributions, we get for the left coordinates just $1,2,\dots$.

 So, in constructing the cusum diagram, we run through all $2n$ observation points; if we meet a point $U_i$, we add $\d_{i0}$ to the cusum diagram, if we meet a point $V_i$ we add $\d_{i0}+\d_{i1}$ to the diagram.
-In the latter case we only record whether the unobservable variable lies to the left of $V_i$ (then $\d_{i0}+\d_{i1}=1$) or to the right of $V_i$ (then $\d_{i0}+\d_{i1}=0$).
+In the latter case we only record whether the unobservable variable lies to the left of $V_i$ (then $\d_{i0}+\d_{i1}=1$) or to the right of $V_i$ (then $\d_{i0}+\d_{i1}=0$), so we do not use the information it lies between $U_i$ and $V_i$ if this is the case.

-For the isotonic least squares estimator, minimizing (\ref{LS_criterion_IC2a}) we have the following result. \begin{theorem} Let $F_0$ have a continuous positive density $f_0$ on $[0,M]$ and let $(U,V)$ be the order statistics of an absolutely continuous distribution.
-We assume that $(U,V)$ has a a positive continuous density $h$ on
+For the isotonic least squares estimator, minimizing (\ref{LS_criterion_IC2a}) we have the following result. \begin{theorem} Let the assumptions of Theorem \ref{th:limit_LS} be satisfied and let $a_{t_0}'$ and $b_{t_0}'$ be defined by